 ACROBiosystems Aneuro Partners with Diagnostic Biochips to Accelerate Neuroscience Drug Discovery

-NEWARK, Del., June 9, 2023 /PRNewswire/ -- ACROBiosystems, through ACRO Certify and under its Aneuro brand, recently announced the launch of in vivo electrophysiology solutions for neuroscience research with Diagnostic Biochips.
+BASEL, Switzerland, June 14, 2023 /PRNewswire/ -- ACROBiosystems, through ACRO Certify and under its Aneuro brand, recently announced the launch of in vivo electrophysiology solutions for neuroscience research with Diagnostic Biochips.
 Together, two companies are committed to a collaborative effort to accelerate neurological drug discovery and commercialization.

 Electrophysiology is a critical part of neuroscience research, especially when attempting to elucidate the neural network.
 Monitoring the brain's field potential and electrical signals at the neuron-level across different brain regions can provide critical information in elucidating neural network function and the biological pathway behind neurological disease pathology.